-So how can service desks help themselves by reducing the number of high priority tickets in their queues – allowing them to focus attention on the real priorities?
+So how can service desks help themselves by reducing the number of high-priority tickets in their queues – allowing them to focus attention on the real priorities?

 Having fewer IT failures that cause high-priority incidents is the obvious, and flippant answer, but seriously – how can we alter end-user behavior to make the lives of service desk agents a little easier?

-What can end users influence?
+What can end users influence with incident tickets?

 Many, if not most, of the service desks I’ve worked with don’t let end users choose the priority of the incident ticket while they log their issue, but they do trust the end user to select the impact and urgency.
 In fact, impact and urgency can be commonly seen on self-service end-user submission forms (within service desk tools) these days.

-Through this, the service desk hopes to accurately determine the priority of the incident – usually through their priority matrix.
+Through this, the service desk hopes to accurately determine the priority of the incident ticket – usually through their priority matrix.
 And the higher the impact and urgency, the higher the priority.
 It sounds like a solid plan, doesn’t it?

 But are end users best positioned to ultimately determine the priority with which their issue should be resolved?

 The downside of involving the end user

 If I’m an end user and I need my issue fixed ASAP, then I’m likely to go with…